WasmEdge/docs/docs/develop/rust/wasinn/pytorch.md

 cargo build --target wasm32-wasi --release
 ```

 The output WASM file is `target/wasm32-wasi/release/wasmedge-wasinn-example-mobilenet-image.wasm`.
-Next, let's use WasmEdge to load the PyTorch model and then use it to classify objects in your image.
+Next, use WasmEdge to load the PyTorch model and then use it to classify objects in your image.

 ```bash
 wasmedge --dir .:. wasmedge-wasinn-example-mobilenet-image.wasm mobilenet.pt input.jpg